jbostoen/itop-jb-report-generator/documentation.md

 ## PHP classes: Report vs report tool

-In this implementation, a **report tool** is something which either **enriches the data** (this could be transforming, linking different data, ...) and/or **provides new actions**.
+In this implementation, a **report processor** is something which either **enriches the data** (this could be transforming, linking different data, ...) and/or **provides new actions**.
 An example of a report tool is the PDF export option included in this extension.

-A **report** is used to add a menu action or button in the front end, typically based on a certain condition ("if viewing a list view of user requests, show this report option").
+A **report UI element** is used to add a menu action or button in the front end, typically based on a certain condition (e.g. "if a list view of user requests is displayed, show this report option").
-It typically defines the action (just showing the report, showing a PDF version, attaching the PDF to the object, ...) that will be performed.
+It typically defines the action (just showing the report, showing a PDF version, attaching the PDF to the object, ...) that will be performed by one or more processors.

-The report tool and report do not require each other.
+The report processor and UI element do not require each other.